Get a great article like this in your Inbox each month

 Tip #7: Ensure that Billing Takes Place Once Codes are Submitted

 Don’t stop with tip #6 because that is only the first step of the billing process.
 The billing department also needs a process in place to ensure that they can easily access the coding information shared by the surgeons and then categorize the surgeries by date, insurance company, etc. for submission.
-In this way, they can work through the codes systematically and not let anything that may lead to billing errors fall through the cracks.

 Such a process is especially crucial when it comes to time-sensitive codes that will only be reimbursed if submitted within a certain time frame.
 Having safeguards in place will make sure that all revenue is captured.